cruncha-cruncha/palindrome/end-to-end-testing/README.md

 # Testing

-This directory contains some python scripts for testing sequential calls to the REST API.
-The `queries.py` file defines six functions, corresponding to the server's endpoints.
+This directory contains some Python scripts for testing sequential calls to the REST API.
+The `queries.py` file defines six functions, one for every endpoint.
 Each function makes a request and verifies the result, then returns the status code, response payload (JSON), and a 'hint' (a string describing what happened).

 - add_message(base_url, text, expect_status): POST /messages, expects 201, and an integer 'id' in the response payload
 - get_message(base_url, id, expect_status, expect_text, expect_is_palindrome): GET /messages/{id}, expects 200, string 'text', boolean (but can be None) 'is_palindrome'